WholesumNet/sovr/README.md

 note that if your recipe file has set the `public` property to `true`, then you'd get a `sharing reference key` that you can pass to the `--fork` command or your friends.

 Another way to start is to fork a template Blender project already shared by us.
 Invoke `python3 cli.py --fork 2f06c9e6e1a682351104b44f0b6f44714c3d1657ca4e4f03876fbb851913cd76` and wait for it to be pulled into your dfs account and then unpacked inside your current working directory.
+Note that the network should be configured to point `goerli` endpoints.

 ## Demo
 https://www.youtube.com/watch?v=zRPUyUw-5Ek